ZetaCrush/CXcompress/README.md

 # CXcompress
 CXcompress is a lossless text compressor with the vision of being the best open-source compressor on the internet

-This compression library is built on top of the very popular zstd created by Yann Collet.
+This compression library is built on top of the very popular zstd created by Yann Collet at Meta.

 # Usage (supports MacOS/Linux)
 ### Compilation